rzhadev1/tinygrid/README.md

 $x$ is the reactance of the branch, which does not produce any loss effects, but instead has an effect of storing and returning energy to the system.
 ## Formulation

 Note that pyomo does not allow for externel functions (without a lot of effort) to be used within a model.
+This is making applying piecewise linear functions more complicated, see: https://stackoverflow.com/questions/40873161/pyomo-constraint-with-if-statements
 # References
 0. https://electricgrids.engr.tamu.edu/
 1. https://optimization-online.org/wp-content/uploads/2018/11/6930.pdf